fkarg/fkarg.github.io/drafts/rat-meetup.md

 > A change of perspective is worth 80 IQ points -- Michael Nielsen

-Still, this is something to watch out for, as new attendees might feel uncomfortable if they don't have CS knowledge and technical discussons occur frequently.
+Still, this is something to watch out for, as new attendees might feel uncomfortable if they don't have CS knowledge and technical discussions occur frequently.

-If you have experience with similar sitations, we would like to know more about them.
+If you have experience with similar situations, we would like to know more about them.
 Feel free to share them in a comment below.

 ### Moderation
 Moderation is not really needed when it's only three or four people, but larger groups need a moderate amount of moderation to stay at least somewhat on topic and schedule.